My Community Project is all about local ideas, local projects and local decisions.

 The results of the vote are published on the Service NSW website.

-For each project, the grant and the number of points received are available on the website.
+For each project, the grant received is available on the website.

 The sponsor organisations is responsible for delivering the projects.